-Congratulations to the City of Portland, Oregon (USA) for recently completing their Benchmark Guided Individual Assessment!
+Congratulations to the State of Washington (USA) and Michigan State University for recently completing their Benchmark Guided Individual Assessment!
 See below for a full list of our Benchmark Alumni.

 Organizations around the world have recognized the need for supply chain sustainability in order to reduce the environmental, social and economic impacts of their purchasing, while protecting and delivering value to their operations, products and services.
 Whether your organization is just beginning this journey or has been leading the way, a common set of questions exist: